ManInTheHam/Thyristor-Firing-Angle-Control-for-Battery-Charger/README.md

 # Thyristor-Firing-Angle-Control-for-Battery-Charger

-🔋 Thyristor Firing Angle Control for Battery Charger This project implements a firing angle control system for a thyristor-based battery charger using phase angle control.
-By adjusting the firing angle of the thyristor, the voltage supplied to the battery can be precisely controlled, enabling safe and efficient charging.
-This method is particularly useful for lead-acid batteries where voltage regulation is critical to prevent overcharging.
+# 🔋 Thyristor Firing Angle Control for Battery Charger

+This project demonstrates a method for controlling the charging of a battery using a thyristor (SCR) with phase angle control.
+By adjusting the firing angle of the thyristor, we can regulate the DC output voltage delivered to the battery, ensuring safe and efficient charging.

+## 📌 Objective

+To design and implement a circuit/system that:
+- Uses a thyristor for AC-to-DC conversion via phase control.
+- Allows adjustment of the firing angle to regulate the output voltage.
+- Provides a controlled and safe charging mechanism for batteries.

+## ⚙️ How It Works

+A thyristor (Silicon Controlled Rectifier - SCR) acts as a switch in the AC circuit.
+By varying the point (firing angle) at which the thyristor is triggered within each AC cycle:
+- The conduction period changes.
+- The average output voltage is controlled.
+- Thus, the voltage supplied to the battery is modulated.

+This control method is commonly used for lead-acid batteries to prevent overcharging and extend battery life.

+## 🛠️ Tools & Technologies

+- 🔌 **Thyristor/SCR-based Circuit**
+- ⚡ **Zero Crossing Detector** for synchronization
+- 🧠 **Microcontroller / Firing Control Logic** (e.g., Arduino, 555 Timer, or DSP)
+- 📐 **Simulation**: MATLAB/Simulink, Proteus, or LTspice (optional)
+- 📊 **Oscilloscope / Multimeter**: To analyze waveform and output voltage

-⚙️ Features
+## 🧪 Features
-Phase-controlled rectification using a thyristor (SCR)

-Adjustable firing angle via microcontroller or control circuit
+- Adjustable firing angle control (0°–180°)

-Improved charging efficiency and protection

-Simulation and/or hardware implementation (e.g., using MATLAB/Simulink, Arduino, or other platforms)

-🧠 Applications
+- Safe charging mechanism via voltage regulation
-Smart battery charging systems
+- Smooth DC output for battery charging

-Industrial DC power supplies

-Controlled power delivery in renewable energy storage systems
+- Optionally includes closed-loop feedback using voltage sensing

-📂 Repository Contents
+## 📂 Repository Structure
-Circuit schematics / simulation files

-Source code for firing control (if applicable)

-Documentation and explanation of methodology

-Results/plots showing voltage control based on firing angle